-After the block was fully prepped, we dropped the Eagle 3.75-inch stroke cast crankshaft into the 2-bolt GM cradle with the use of the Clevite 77 bearings.
+After the block was fully prepped, we dropped the Eagle 3.75-inch stroke cast crankshaft into the two-bolt GM cradle with the use of the Clevite 77 bearings.

-Eagle makes lots of cast and forged cranks for small block Chevy.
-I mean, tons.
-How many?
-We counted well over 50 different crankshafts that they make – different strokes, mains and balances.
-You can check out the complete list of Eagle small block Chevrolet cranks, but we chose ours because it came in the street performance kit, it was affordable, and can take up to 500 hp.
+Eagle makes a lot of cast and forged crankshafts for small-block Chevy.
+You can check out the complete list of Eagle small-block Chevrolet cranks, but we chose ours because it came in the street performance kit, it was affordable, and can take up to 500 hp.
 Anything over that, or with nitrous, you’ll need a forged crankshaft for engine longevity.
-But there is nothing wrong with a cast crank for a reasonable street budget engine.
+But there is nothing wrong with a cast crank for a reasonable street-budget engine.

-We dropped the assembled Eagle rod and Speed Pro piston into the bore 8 times and we were ready to move on!
-In terms of compression, the Eagle rotating assembly kit combined with the Edelbrock E-Tec 170 heads (64cc compression ratio) gives us a true 383 cubic inch displacement with a 9.9 compression ratio.
-The goal of building a high torque, big inch power in a budget small block Chevy motor using quality parts was being fulfilled.
-There were a few more tweeks and mods that we wanted to make to this engine before we were done.
+We dropped the assembled Eagle rod and Speed Pro piston into the bore 8 times, and we were ready to move on!
+In terms of compression, the Eagle rotating assembly kit combined with the Edelbrock E-Tec 170 heads (64cc compression ratio) gives us a true 383 cubic-inch displacement with a 9.9:1 compression ratio.
+The goal of building a high torque, big-inch power in a budget small-block Chevy engine using quality parts was being fulfilled.

-Step 5: Camming the 383 with Edelbrock & Cloyes
+Step 5: Camming the 383 with Edelbrock And Cloyes

 Despite the best laid plans of men, camming your engine still remains a bit of magic.
 Sure, companies like Comp Cams, Crane, and Lunati can grind you a camshaft, custom or shelf, that can do a great job, it also depends on your combination of parts exactly.
 This is where the Edelbrock Power Package excels.
 Edelbrock has done the work, and the dyno testing, for us.
 We selected the Edelbrock Hydraulic Roller #2201 which makes 435 dyno-verified horsepower with our Edelbrock E-Tec 170 heads.